MrBisquit/SAP/README.md

 | Noughts And Crosses | [NACBOT](/noughtsandcrosses/NACBOT.md)                                    | NACBOT    | [Noughts And Crosses](noughtsandcrosses/README.md) |

 Planned:
-- Add in previous games (nacbot, bsbot, etc)
+- Reimplement BSBOT (a previous project)

 ## Naming Scheme
 SAP algorithms must follow a naming scheme, there are 2 versions, the identifyable "Algorithm", and the code name (which can be like a cooler name for it).